I’m pretty sure one of the only things better than gardening is frugal gardening!

 If you’d be interested in knowing more about that process, let me know in the comments below and I’ll work on that this Fall.

-As a fun little freebie, I’d love to offer you these adorable DIY seed packets for collecting and storing any seeds you may harvest or receive from friends.
+As a fun little freebie, I’d love to offer you some adorable, printable DIY seed packets for collecting and storing any seeds you may harvest or receive from friends.

 Number Four | DIY Seed Starters